Circuit Breaker Repair and Replacement in Northern Virginia | PRO Electric plus HVAC

 Why Choose PRO Electric plus HVAC

-When the device protecting your family from fire needs work, the electrician matters.
-Here is why Northern Virginia homeowners trust us with their panels:
+When the device protecting your family from fire needs work, who looks at it matters.
+Here is why Northern Virginia homeowners trust us with their panels.

-• Licensed Master Electricians, not a dispatcher sending out subcontractors.
-Peter and the team do the work and follow Virginia code with no shortcuts.
+Not a dispatcher sending out subcontractors.
+Peter and the team do the work under Virginia license #2705181607 and follow code with no shortcuts.

-• Diagnosis over guesswork.
-We find the root cause so the problem is solved, not postponed.
+We find the root cause so the problem is solved, not postponed until it trips again next week.

-• Honest recommendations.
-We will never upsell a panel you do not need, or band aid one you do.
+We will never upsell a panel you do not need, or put a temporary patch on one you do.

-• Same day service when safety is on the line, with clean, respectful work every visit.
+When safety is on the line we move fast, with clean, respectful work on every visit.

-• Total satisfaction guaranteed, backed by a team that takes real pride in the work.
+Backed by a team that takes real pride in the work and stands behind every breaker it installs.

-Financing is available upon request, including 0% interest for 12 months.
-We also honor those who served with our veteran discount program.
+We also honor those who served with our veteran and military discount program.

 We Take Pride in Our Electrical Work